input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-GeneralDataBridge.md

 The only difference is that `targetAddress` is set to the `PostBoxValidator` of the target chain (off-chain code can find the address using the VersionOracles as described in [SIP8][crosschainver]).

+Sidechain B contract will be able to observe the new UTxO in the Sidechain B's `PostBoxValidator`, with the `sender` field pointing to Sidechain A.

 [modulartokens]: ./07-ModularisingTokenHandling.md
 [crosschainver]: ./08-CrossChainVerification.md